apache/daffodil-sbt/README.md

 reason, `daffodilVersion` must also be defined in `daffodilPackageBinVersions` if `daffodilTdmlUsesPackageBin` is `true`.

+This is implemented using a SBT resource generator which some IDE's, like IntelliJ, do not trigger during builds.
+So you must either run `sbt Test/compile` to manually trigger the resource generator, or let SBT handle builds by enabling the "Use SBT shell for builds" option.

 ### Layers and User Defined Functions

 If your schema project builds a Daffodil layer or user defined function, then